-A muffled 'boom' echoed throughout the empty corridor.
+A muffled boom echoed throughout the empty corridor.
 Tremors ran through the entirety of the infinitely-looping passage, unsettling the waters that reached up his shin.
-Suddenly wary, he paused in his steps, caution overriding his need for progress, and knelt against the wall, pulling his head close to his body.
+Wary, he paused in his steps, and knelt against the wall, pulling his head close to his body.

 Stilling his breath, he strained his ears and listened intently.

 The sound was faint, and despite walking for what felt like ages, the acoustics in the sewer made it sound distant; lost amidst the echoing silence and the soft and awkward splashes when he trudged forward.
 Something clicked in his brain as he stared at the rippling surface of the murky liquid—that was it.